ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/5C DMTRA.md

 #### Important Note

 This opcode does not appear to function correctly in the PC version of the game.
-In addition, it is only used once, in the [Debug Rooms][].
+In addition, it is only used once, in the [Debug Rooms](../../../Debug Rooms.md).

-  [Type of materia]: ../Materia%20ID.md "wikilink"
-  [Debug Rooms]: ../../../Debug%20Rooms.md "wikilink"